4 Easy Ways to Propagate Lavender Plants – A Step By Step Guide

 how to propagate lavender

-Step 3: Gently scrape the skin off the bottom portion of the stem on one side with a knife.
+Step 3: Gently scrape the skin off the bottom portion of the stem on one side with a sharp knife.

 Step 6: Stick the lower end of the cutting about 2 inches into the soil and make sure the cutting stands up straight.